wangziqi2013/wangziqi2013.github.io/_posts/2022-08-03-illuminator.markdown

 If a chunk only contains kernel pages, then it will be moved to the unmovable pool.
 Otherwise, if a chunk only contains non-kernel pages, then the chunk will be moved to the movable pool.

+To address the delayed page deallocation problem brought by RCU, the paper proposes replacing the default slab allocator with a new page allocator, Prudence, which integrates with RCU for rapid object recycling.
+Prudence reduces the lifetime of pages containing RCU objects, and as a result, decreases the number of pages requested from the OS page allocator.